 What are the N-Words meat-eaters use when defending their diet?
 A team of researchers produced the first empirical study of meat-consumption rationalizations and justifications.
-Nothing brings out the nasty side of human nature like dietary debate.
+Nothing brings out our deep-seated defenses like dietary debate.

 Table Of Contents

 - N #1: Eating Meat Is Natural

 - Meat-Eating Justifications Outside of the 4Ns

 - A Focus on Rationalization vs Ignoring & Avoiding